 A parametric design experiment to create a custom slow feeder for my speed-eating dog, Peanut.

-How might computational design allow for more adaptive, real-world solutions?
+How might computational design support more adaptive, inclusive solutions for overlooked needs?

-How might computational design allow for more adaptive, real-world solutions?
+How might computational design support more adaptive, inclusive solutions for overlooked needs?

-How might computational design allow for more adaptive, real-world solutions?
+How might computational design support more adaptive, inclusive solutions for overlooked needs?

-Slow feeders are everywhere, but very few are designed for dogs as small as Peanut, my 4lb teacup poodle.
-Most are too large or not restrictive enough to actually slow her down.
-I began wondering: What if a feeder could be customized based on a dog’s specific size and eating habits?
+Slow feeders are everywhere, but few are designed for dogs as small as Peanut, my 4lb teacup poodle.
+Most are either too large or not restrictive enough to actually slow her down.
+I began wondering: What if a feeder could be tailored to an animal's specific size, behavior, or feeding style?
+What other needs might we be ignoring by defaulting to a one-size-fits-all?

-Slow feeders are everywhere, but very few are designed for dogs as small as Peanut, my 4lb teacup poodle.
-Most are too large or not restrictive enough to actually slow her down.
-I began wondering: What if a feeder could be customized based on a dog’s specific size and eating habits?
+Slow feeders are everywhere, but few are designed for dogs as small as Peanut, my 4lb teacup poodle.
+Most are either too large or not restrictive enough to actually slow her down.
+I began wondering: What if a feeder could be tailored to an animal's specific size, behavior, or feeding style?
+What other needs might we be ignoring by defaulting to a one-size-fits-all?

-Slow feeders are everywhere, but very few are designed for dogs as small as Peanut, my 4lb teacup poodle.
-Most are too large or not restrictive enough to actually slow her down.
-I began wondering: What if a feeder could be customized based on a dog’s specific size and eating habits?
+Slow feeders are everywhere, but few are designed for dogs as small as Peanut, my 4lb teacup poodle.
+Most are either too large or not restrictive enough to actually slow her down.
+I began wondering: What if a feeder could be tailored to an animal's specific size, behavior, or feeding style?
+What other needs might we be ignoring by defaulting to a one-size-fits-all?

 Small curly-haired dog eating from a store-bought slow feeder bowl filled with soft food.
 A stainless steel water bowl sits beside it on a two-in-one feeding station, placed on a wood floor near a window.